 Medical foods are regulated differently than drugs by the FDA.
-They generally require ongoing physician supervision and are intended for conditions with altered nutritional requirements that require dietary management that cannot be achieved by modification of a regular diet.81

-AC-1202 (Axona) is an FDA-approved medical food that consists of medium chain triglycerides, which are ketogenic and for which there is not a dietary source except for coconut and palm kernel oil.
-Since uptake of ketone bodies is normal in mild to moderate AD, increasing levels circulating ketone bodies could correct dysregulated energy metabolism that may underlie decreased glucose uptake on fluorodeoxyglucose positron emission tomography (FDG-PET), in addition to neuronal loss.82 A RCT of 140 patients with mild to moderate AD found a statistically significant difference on ADAS-Cog scores at 45 and 90 days for participants negative for the APOE ε 4 allele compared with isocaloric placebo powder.83 The main side effect was gastrointestinal distress, which was alleviated by consumption with food.
-A small RCT of a different ketogenic drink in mild cognitive impairment showed increased plasma and brain ketone uptake, but the only betweengroup cognitive measure that reached statistical significance was a naming task.84
+They generally require ongoing physician supervision and are intended for conditions with altered nutritional requirements that require dietary management that cannot be achieved by modification of a regular diet.81 fluorodeoxyglucose positron emission tomography (FDG-PET), in addition to neuronal loss.
+82 A RCT of 140 patients with mild to moderate AD found a statistically significant difference on ADAS-Cog scores at 45 and 90 days for participants negative for the APOE £4 allele compared with isocaloric placebo powder.
+83 The main side effect was gastrointestinal distress, which was alleviated by consumption with food.
+A small RCT of a different ketogenic drink in mild cognitive impairment showed increased plasma and brain ketone uptake, but the only betweengroup cognitive measure that reached statistical significance was a naming task.
+84